ekodidik/ojs2-ici-export-plugin/README.md

 Please create an issue if you find a bug in installing or generating XML file.
 To remove the plugin, you can delete folder "copernicus" in OJS_DIR/plugins/importexport/

+# Credits

+This plugin version is ported from https://github.com/a-vodka/ojs_copernicus_export_plugin.